 Keeping tires with good tread life, under five years old, and properly equipped for the season ahead, like all-season or winter tires, will not only improve your driving experience but can drastically reduce the risk of an accident in wet or wintery weather.

-If you're looking to start crossing off some items on your fall maintenance checklist, then let our team at Spiffy help with $40 off your next detailing service!
+If you're looking to start crossing off some items on your fall maintenance checklist, then let our team at Spiffy help!

 Posted in Car Care